hmatejx/crypto_ff/README.md

 Lastly, I take all my models predicting the future with a huge grain of salt (and making models *is* my daily bread and butter!).
 After all. the future cannot be predicted as much as it can be influenced.

-#### Week 6 test
+#### Week 9 test

 |      ![Cryptocurrency fit_peak](img/Model_test_W09.png)      |
 | :----------------------------------------------------------: |
 | **Figure 8.** *Model testing (week 9):  2018/04/23 — 2018/04/27* |

-The interest definitely remains outside of the prediction band, however a slight declining trend is still visible.
+The interest definitely remains outside of the prediction band, however there is a hint of an upward trend emerging!

 ### Changelog